1emvr/HacktheBox/Retired/Bankrobber/00 - Bankrobber.md

 <...SNIP...>
 ```

-Since I lost all my notes previously, including directory fuzzing and nmap scans, I simply looked at a writeup for all the available paths :^) (because I'm lazy and I hate waiting for scans to finish... fuck it).
+Since I lost all my notes previously, including directory fuzzing and nmap scans, I simply looked at a writeup for all the available paths for the E-Coin website :^) (because I'm lazy and I hate waiting for scans to finish... fuck it).
 The `/admin/` directory contains the source for `backdoorchecker.php:`
 ```php
 	<tr>
 		    <td><?php